FortAwesome/Font-Awesome/README.md

 ## License

-Font Awesome Free is free, open source, and GPL friendly.
-You can use it for commercial projects, open source projects, or really almost whatever you want.
+Font Awesome Free is a free, open-source, and GPL friendly.
+You can use it for commercial projects, open-source projects, or almost whatever you want.

 - Icons — CC BY 4.0 License
   - In the Font Awesome Free download, the CC BY 4.0 license applies to all icons packaged as .svg and .js files types.